ChetanXYZ/landing_page/README.md

 # landing_page
-This is a practice landing page that is created as part of Odin Project CSS and Flexbox foundation course.
+This is a practice landing page, I created this page as part of Odin Project CSS and Flexbox foundation curriculum.